Naveen37485/OS-Lab/README.md

 ![wc command output](wc.png)
 ### WHO COMMAND OUTPUT
 ![who command output](who.png)
-# The Study And Execution Of Unix Commands Has Been Completed Successfully.# OS-Lab
+# Conclusion: The Study And Execution Of Unix Commands Has Been Completed Successfully.